andruschka/baywatch/README.md

 # Baywatch
-This is a Tool for receiving log- messages from running **log harvester (LogFisher.js)**, parsing them with saved REGEX- settings before pushing them to a MongoDB / monitoring them in your browser - IN REALTIME.
+This is a Tool for receiving log- messages from running **log harvester (like LogFisher.js)**, parsing them with saved REGEX- settings before pushing them to a MongoDB / monitoring them in your browser - IN REALTIME.
 Made with Meteor.js <3
 (You need npm on your machine)
 ### Installation